 Keep in mind the following elements of group work when selecting the appropriate type of group work for your class.

 - Size: Two to six people in a group is ideal.
 The smaller the group, the more likely each student will be to contribute to the discussion.
-Groups of two or three students are sufficient for simple tasks where consensus will be reached quickly.
-Groups of four to six are better for more complex tasks in which the greater number of ideas may improve the final results.
+Groups of two or three students are sufficient for simple tasks for which consensus should be reached quickly.
+Groups of four to six are better for more complex tasks in which a greater number of ideas may improve the final results.

 - Duration: Use the groups for a brief discussion in class or for all semester.
 Long-term groups work more substantively and less superficially.

 To derive the greatest benefit from the group interaction, you should spend a few minutes clarifying the students’ roles and the expectations for the group’s work.

 Groups that are created for in-class discussion can be easily organized around a four-person model based on roles.
 Each member of the group plays a specific role that supports the team’s collaborative effort.
 These roles include: